TomBeckett/tombeckett.github.io/content/posts/skip-source-read-comments.md

 Eventually discussions of discussions will occur.
 Why PHP is so popular, do you need to learn a new language at all, the mandatory link to a relevant [xkcd](https://xkcd.com/), TypeScript is good actually, webpack is an abomination and needs to be destroyed etc.

-I don't hate this, but I do wonder why its so common to seek new content when no one is reading the linked source.
+I don't hate this, but I do wonder why it's so common to seek new content when no one is reading the linked source.

-Isn't it ironic how such a countercultures are so against to being manipulated, and have such strong rules to stop 're-posts' has itself, become a factory for re-posting comments?
+Isn't it ironic how such a countercultures are so against to being manipulated, and have such strong rules to stop 'reposts' has it'self, become a factory for re-posting comments?
 For once, I don't think this is a meme meta joke.

 ## It's not just the readers who miss out